TheB4tMite/theb4tmite.github.io/_posts/2025-02-16-lactf-25-library.md

 };
 ```

+We need to set `settings->profile` to 0x1a1 in order to get the leaks using `sendfile`.
 Ordering 63 books overwrites upto the settings chunk, the next chunk after that needs to contain a 4 byte value to overwrite the last 4 bytes of the id field followed by `\xa1\x01`.

 ![img-description](settings.png)
 _settings chunk after writes_